 An introduction to the study of the identification, psychology, teaching methods, and programs for the individual at home, school, and community.
-These studies will deal with characteristics in the following areas of exceptionalities: learning disabilities, mentally retarded, gifted, sensory impaired, emotionally disabled, socially deviant, physically handicapped, and culturally disadvantaged.
+The course focuses on characteristics in the following areas of exceptionalities: learning disabilities, mentally retarded, gifted, sensory impaired, emotionally disabled, socially deviant, physically handicapped, and culturally disadvantaged.
 Baccalaureate course.
 Criminal background check. may be required (6 hours observation required.)
 Prerequisite: Placement into ENGL 101.
 [T]